iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency
 2. `dev` references the test network known as "devnet" or "testnet" maintained by the IOTA Foundation.

-Note that when no IOTA network is specified, it is assumed that the DID is located on the `main` network.
+When no IOTA network is specified, it is assumed that the DID is located on the `main` network.
 This means that the following DIDs will resolve to the same DID Document:
 ```
 did:iota:main:H3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV
 did:iota:H3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV